wader/showtime/README.markdown

 	$ sudo port install pkgconfig

 Now there are two possible ways to get a build environment, the MacPorts way or the custome build scripts way.
-If you dont plan to build for different architectures or SDKs as you are current running, or dont plan to compile with fancy extensions, i would recommend the MacPorts way.
+If you don't plan to build for different architectures or SDKs as you are current running, or don't plan to compile with fancy extensions, i would recommend the MacPorts way.

 If you choose the custome script way, please continue to read support/osx/README